Open-CMSIS-Pack/cmsis-toolbox/README.md

 # CMSIS-Toolbox Installer

 This is the installer for the CMSIS-Toolbox.
-It provides command line tools for processing software packs that are provided in Open-CMSIS-Pack format.
+The CMSIS-Toolbox provides a set of command-line tools for software packs that covers the complete lifecycle including:
+- creation and maintenance of software packs.
+- distribution and installation of software packs.
+- project build with interfaces to various compilation tools.

 It is currently under development but supports already a wide range of use cases (refer to [**implementation progress**](./docs/progress.md)).

 The [**documentation**](./docs/installation.md) explains the download, installation, and configuration process.